meshery/meshery/docs/_includes/installation/accessing-meshery-ui.md

 #### Accessing Meshery UI

-After successfully deploying Meshery, you can access Meshery's web-based user interface.
+After deploying Meshery, you can access Meshery's web-based user interface.
 Your default browser will be automatically opened and directed to Meshery UI (default location is [http://localhost:9081](http://localhost:9081)).

 You can use the following command to open Meshery UI in your default browser: